zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 As is the way of TDD:

->Hello failing tests :(**
+>Hello failing tests :(

-You will need to write methods to get the tests to pass and so on...
+You will need to write methods to get the tests to pass and so on...As is stipulated in the TDD-nstitution.
 More information on the configuration customization of guard can be found [here](https://github.com/guard/guard)

 **3. Rubocop**